Starting Your Career in Industrial Automation

 For aspiring automation engineers, possessing expertise in one or more of the following areas is crucial:

-1. Distributed Control System (DCS): Familiarising yourself with DCS platforms used for monitoring and control of large complex industrial processes.
+- Distributed Control System (DCS): Familiarise yourself with DCS platforms used for monitoring and control of large complex industrial processes.

-1. Programmable Logic Controller (PLC): Gaining proficiency in PLC programming, essential for automating various industrial tasks and processes.
+- Programmable Logic Controller (PLC): Gaining proficiency in PLC programming, essential for automating various industrial tasks and processes.
+See list of PLC training courses here.

-1. Supervisory Control and Data Acquisition (SCADA): Understanding SCADA systems, which facilitate real-time monitoring and control of industrial processes.
+- Supervisory Control and Data Acquisition (SCADA): Understanding SCADA systems, which facilitate real-time monitoring and control of industrial processes.
+See a list of online SCADA training courses here.

-1. Process Engineering: Familiarising yourself with process engineering principles to analyse, design, and improve industrial processes.
+- Process Engineering: Familiarise yourself with process engineering principles to analyse, design, and improve industrial processes.

 Basic Automation Skills